davidgasquez/davidgasquez.com/src/content/blog/2026-05-15-atproto-agents.md

 Because every record has a public schema and lives in user repos, apps and agents don't need to ask anyone for permission to read, reuse, or extend each other's data. **Third party is first party**.
 If two things speak the same lexicon, they speak the *exact* same language ([Lexicon is intentionally rigid](https://atproto.com/articles/atproto-ethos) about that).

 The wildest example these days is [teal.fm](https://teal.fm/), a music scrobbling app that, at the time of writing, [doesn't really exist yet](https://overreacted.io/a-social-filesystem).
 But the `fm.teal.alpha.feed.play` lexicon does exist on GitHub, so people are already scrobbling against it, other people built scrobbler clients, and someone unrelated built a [global viewer](https://teal-viewer.finfet.at/) indexing 600k+ plays.
 No one asked the teal.fm team for anything.
 The schema *was* the API.
 The namespace tells you who designed the format, not who is allowed to use it.
-The same dynamic plays out across the Atmosphere:
+The same [cross-pollination dynamic](https://blog.joebasser.com/3mdvuirqog22z) plays out across the Atmosphere:

 - [Tangled](https://tangled.org/) (a GitHub alternative) reuses Bluesky identities and prefills your avatar from your `app.bsky.actor.profile` record — no integration, no API call, just reading your repo.
 - A handful of blogging apps agreed on [standard.site](https://standard.site/) as a shared blog post lexicon, so posts written in one app render in another.
 - [Anisota](https://anisota.net/) is a Bluesky client that also natively renders Leaflet documents because, why not, they're just records.
-- The most popular Bluesky algorithm, [For You](https://bsky.app/profile/spacecowboy17.bsky.social/feed/for-you), runs on a gaming PC at home and presents itself as first-party.
+- The most popular Bluesky algorithm, [For You](https://bsky.app/profile/spacecowboy17.bsky.social/feed/for-you), runs on a [gaming PC at home](https://bsky.bad-example.com/can-atproto-scale-down) and presents itself as first-party.
 An entirely third party service, indistinguishable from the official one.

 For agents, this is... kinda awesome?
 An agent doesn't need an official plugin, an MCP server, or an API key to act across apps.
 It just needs to know the lexicon and run some `curls`.